corsairmarks/origin_resource_consolidation_habitability/mod/README.md

 * 1.3.0 Mark as compatible with Stellaris version 3.4 "Cepheus" - no script changes
 * 1.4.0 Mark as compatible with Stellaris version 3.6 "Orion" - no script changes
 * 1.5.0 Resource Consolidation guaranteed colonies are now primitives (like Necrophages) with random habitable planet classes
+* 1.6.0 Add a compatibility trigger for other mods to check whether this one is active

 ## Source Code